Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Mathematical formulation

-A useful characterizaion of the flow field stretching the polymers is provided by the $\lambda^*$ parameter of Kerr, Lund and Rogers \cite[][]{kerr,lund}, $\lambda^*=-3\sqrt{6} \mu_1 \mu_2 \mu_3/(\mu_1^2+\mu_2^2+\mu_3^2)^{3/2}$ which ranges from $-1$ to $1$.
-It is easy to verify that $\lambda^*=-1$ corresponds to axisymmetric uniaxial extension, $\lambda^*=0$ to planar shear and $\lambda^*=1$ to axisymmetric biaxial extension.
-The PDF of $\lambda^*$ is uniform for a Gaussian velocity field, whilst, for isotropic turbulence, Lund and Rogers showed that the most probable strain process is axisymmetric biaxial extension that is associated with high dissipation flow regions.
-It would be interesting to see which is the case for polymers in turbulence.
+which ranges from \(-1\) to \(1\).
+It is easy to verify that \(\lambda^*=-1\) corresponds to axisymmetric uniaxial extension, \(\lambda^*=0\) to planar shear and \(\lambda^*=1\) to axisymmetric biaxial extension.
+The PDF of \(\lambda^*\) is uniform for a Gaussian velocity field, whilst, for isotropic turbulence, Lund and Rogers showed that the most probable strain process is axisymmetric biaxial extension that is associated with high dissipation flow regions.
+We therefore examine the distribution of \(\lambda^*\) sampled along polymer configurations in turbulence.

+The flow-type parameter \(\lambda^*\) is closely related to the normalized strain-eigenvalue parameter \(s\) used by Kopyev~\cite[][]{kopyev2018} in his analysis of strain-rate tensor statistics in isotropic incompressible flows.
+In fact, Kopyev's \(s\) is the same strain-shape diagnostic as the present \(\lambda^*\).
+Kopyev also introduces a second normalized eigenvalue parameter, denoted here by \(\beta_K\) to distinguish it from the instantaneous stretching rate \(\beta\) used below.
+This parameter measures the normalized intermediate strain-rate eigenvalue.
+However, \(s\) and \(\beta_K\) are not independent: for incompressible strain they are related algebraically by

+Thus Kopyev's \(\beta_K\) is an alternative parametrisation of the same normalized strain-eigenvalue shape information already represented here by \(\lambda^*\).

+For this reason, introducing \(\beta_K\) would not add independent information to the present analysis.
+The relevant eigenvalue-ratio information is already contained in \(\lambda^*\) and in the separate strain-eigenvalue PDFs.
+In particular, we compute directly the PDF of the intermediate strain-rate eigenvalue, so the information emphasized by \(\beta_K\) is already represented explicitly in the eigenvalue statistics.
+The additional information needed for the present polymer-stretching problem is the orientation of the polymer end-to-end vector relative to the local strain eigenvectors, which we have also computed in this work.